dojo/dojo/CONTRIBUTING.md

 ## Contributor License Agreement

-We require all contributions, no matter how small, to be covered under the Dojo Foundation's [Contributor License Agreement][cla].
-This can be done electronically and essentially ensure that you are making it clear that your contributions are your contributions and you have the legal right to contribute.
+We require all contributions, to be covered under the Dojo Foundation's [Contributor License Agreement][cla].
+This can be done electronically and essentially ensures that you are making it clear that your contributions are your contributions, you have the legal right to contribute and you are transferring the copyright of your works to the Dojo Foundation.

 If you are an unfamiliar contributor to the committer assessing your pull request, it is best to make it clear how you are covered by a CLA in the notes of the pull request.
 The committer will [verify][claCheck] your status.

-If your GitHub user id you are submitting your pull request from differs from the Dojo Community ID which you have signed your CLA under, you should specifically note that as well.
+If your GitHub user id you are submitting your pull request from differs from the Dojo Community ID or e-mail address which you have signed your CLA under, you should specifically note what you have your CLA filed under (and for CCLA that you are listed under your companies authorised contributors).

 # Submitting a Pull Request